DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   === Influencers

-  Influencers, defined as people who can particularly influence people's buying decisions, could be national and international content creators on various social networks (e.g. YouTube, Instagram, etc.) whose main covered topic is centered on travel suggestions and abroad experiences.
+  Influencers, defined as people who can particularly influence people's buying decisions, could be content creators on various social networks (e.g. YouTube, Instagram, etc.) whose main covered topic is centered on travel suggestions and abroad experiences.

   Some examples are provided below: